Ahmed Magdy (footballer, born 1986): Club career

 Magdy is a graduate of the Al Ahly youth academy.
 He joined the Superleague Greece club Panionios on a free transfer before the 2005–06 season.
 In January 2007, he joined Atromitos in a player exchange, with ex-Atromitos player Rafik Djebbour going to Panionios.

 In August 2007, Magdy transferred to Zamalek for 450,000 Euros from Atromitos.

 In June 2010, Al-Masry won the services of both Magdy and Ahmed El Merghany in an exchange deal with Zamalek, who signed Mohamed Ashour El-Adham in return.

 Coaching career

-Retiring at the end of the 2017-18 season, Magdy was hired by his former club, Zamalek SC, as a youth coach.
-Previously, Magdy revealed on his Twitter profile, that he had acquired the FA Coaching Diploma.
-In the summer 2019, he was hired by Smouha SC, also as a youth coach.
+Retiring at the end of the 2017–18 season, Magdy was hired by his former club, Zamalek SC, as a youth coach, after acquiring the FA Coaching Diploma.
+In the summer of 2019, he was hired by Smouha SC as a youth coach.